 • Scholars will be required to have sufficient funding to cover all expenses such as insurance, medical, food, transportation and accommodation.
 According to Seychelles law international scholars should not be engaged in paid employment during their stay.

 • Depending on the engagement, the University may charge a bench fee to cover expenses.

 • For more information about visa entry requirements please go to www.ics.gov.sc.

 • Scholars should contact the Global Office for accommodation options and arrangements.

 This entails the development of a reputation-building strategy for research in targeted areas which will ultimately result in staff and student participation in international research activities and conferences.
 Any individuals, internally or externally, wishing to engage in research collaboration should contact the Global Office to discuss the way forward.

 This includes the development of specific programmes that allow visitors from overseas to spend time learning about various aspects specific to Seychelles (for example, nature, environment, culture).
-Currently there is no programme on offer.
+Current programme on offer: Tropical Island Ecosystem.

 Additionally, this scheme deals with the creation of space or opportunities for visitors to use Seychelles as a base for research.